Bug report #17920

 The Raster calculator in the main menu certainly can.
 I just tested it again to double-check.
 See the screenshots.

-#7 Updated by Alister Hood over 3 years ago
+#7 Updated by Alister Hood almost 5 years ago

 - Status changed from Closed to Reopened